How to structure an ICO and an ICO fund in Cayman

-Russia, the US, UK, and most of the EU have now determined that ICOs are equity offerings akin to initial public offerings.
-China has banned them all together.
+Russia, the US, the UK, and most of the EU have now determined that ICOs are equity offerings akin to initial public offerings.
+China has banned them altogether.

 Singapore was in the ICO game until November 2017 when new regulations were issued that treat ICOs like IPOs.
-This basically what happened in the United States and have pushed ICOs out of these countries to more favorable jurisdictions.
+This basically what happened in the United States and has pushed ICOs out of these countries to more favourable jurisdictions.

 The exceptions to date have been Cayman and Switzerland.
 Both of these jurisdictions are sure to issue new legislation to formalize the law around ICOs, but I expect these rules will balance capital raising and compliance needs in an efficient manner.
 These regulations will be a benefit rather than a hindrance to the ICO market.